theaman249/Lovelace/README.md

 3. You can use a tool such as PGAdmin 4 or any Database management software tool to verify the database is running.<br>
 4. You can also use one of our test scripts, "test-db-script", to check if the db is running. use command > node test-db-script.js<br><br>

-**Populating the database with mock data**
-<p>Go into the directory, backend in the source code and open the terminal there.</p>
-1. run the command > node populate.js <br>
-2. A message should appear in the terminal saying "Entries were successfully inserted" <br>
-3. You can verify the data by using "select * from employees" using any DBMS software tool <br><br>

 ## Running the Backend (Nodejs)